 Giving away shares of your company too early or too much is a dangerous and often irreversible thing.
 You should think twice before offering shares or accepting deals where you pay with them.

-Only few startups are starting with a team of fully complementary members (a developer, a designer, and a business guy for example).
+Only a few startups start with a team of entirely complementary members (a developer, a designer, and a business guy, for example).
 So most teams will need to buy in external resources.
 And as money often is short, the first reflex of many people seems to be to offer shares in exchange for a service provided by a third party.

 Don’t Do This

-There is almost always an alternative way you can chose when looking for resources you don’t have yet, be it going with the second best solution (for example buying a $20 template instead of hiring a talented designer) or just paying for the service you need (paying that designer the $10.000 he wants, instead of giving him 20% of your company).
+There is almost always an alternative way you can choose when looking for resources you don’t have yet.
+Be it going with the second-best solution (for example, buying a $20 template instead of hiring a talented designer).
+Or just paying for the service you need (paying that designer the $10.000 he wants, instead of giving him 20% of your company).

-And more importantly: Be aware of people offering services you are easily able to go without while demanding large pieces of the cake you are baking.
+And more importantly, be aware of people offering services you can easily go without while demanding large pieces of the cake you are baking.

 Two Bad Examples

-- I once refused an offer for a quite interesting amount of money, because the “investor” wanted not only an inappropriate high share of my company, but also a permanent position with a regular salary.
-Eventually he would have been repaying his own money, so I passed.
+- I once refused an offer for quite an interesting amount of money.
+Because the “investor” wanted not only an inappropriate high share of my company but also a permanent position with a regular salary.
+Eventually, he would have been repaying his own money, so I passed.

 - An ambitious team looking for a developer didn’t have much money for a prototype of their product, so they offered me some shares.
 We never talked about the exact numbers, because I refused to get shares in exchange for only a few days of work (the time I needed to build the prototype).